wy82/Fast-Robots/docs/_pages/lab-3.md

 Finally, to measure the ranging time of the sensor, I tested the latency between executing the startRanging() function and receiving the sensor data.

-Since there might be cases where the sensor collects data multiple times before calling stopRanging(), a table of the latencies averaged over 30 meas This came out to around rements is shown below.
-Note that some measurements include the latency of calls to clearInterrupt() and StopRanging() others did not.
+Since there might be cases where the sensor collects data multiple times before calling stopRanging(), a comparison between the averaged latencies including calls of clearInterrupt() and stopRanging() over 30 measurements is shown in the table below:

 | Including clearInterrupt() and stopRanging() | Ranging Time (ms)  |
 | -------------------------------------------- | ------------------ |
 | Yes                                          | 51.55              |
 | No                                           | 50.60              |

 From here we see that the added latency required to stop the measurements is minimal at best and is generally around 50 milliseconds.
+Admittedly, this also includes the latency to print to the Serial monitor, and therefore might not be very accurate.
+A better way might be to rapidly store values into arrays and then to send these over Bluetooth.

 ## Using Two ToF Sensors: